 Nationally, neuroscience is one of the top 10 career options and is very popular with national and foundation funding support.
 Studying the nervous system is critical in helping make the connections between mind and brain, and this mind-brain link has significant theological implications on questions of human personhood and the imago Dei.

 The certificate prepares students for graduate school, medical school, or other professional training in neuroscience.
-The certificate prepares students for careers in basic and applied research and teaching, as well as careers in traditional healthcare fields by offering both a core set of courses, but with a degree of flexibility to tailor their coursework to their own interests.
+It prepares students for careers in basic and applied research and teaching, as well as careers in traditional healthcare fields by offering both a core set of courses, and a degree of flexibility to tailor their coursework to their own interests.
 The neuroscience certificate is an interdisciplinary experience that explores a comprehensive knowledge of the nervous system derived from:

 - genetics, molecular and cellular biology

 - neural circuitry and the interconnection between various brain regions

 - psychological factors including cognition, behavior, and emotion, and

 - systematically interconnects/integrates these levels in coursework and research across multiple departments